songhengyang/face_landmark_factory/README.md

 - ./data_generate/from_pts_to_json_box_image.py

-    This tool reads files of annotation data in pts format, calculates the dimensions of the generated facial box, and then records the dimentions of facial box and the facial annotation data into the files of facial box dimention and the files of facial landmark in json format.
+    This tool reads files of annotation data in pts format, calculates the dimensions of the generated facial box, and then records the dimensions of facial box and the facial annotation data into the files of facial box dimension and the files of facial landmark in json format.

 Parameter Description